Contextual offers at Royal Holloway

 No separate application forms, no hoops to jump through, no additional work: one simple process to help you start at Royal Holloway.

-Here you can find out what our contextual offer for undergraduate entry in 2021 looks like.
 We will constantly review this policy and reserve the right to make changes as necessary.

 What is it?